concrete-security/ratls/node/README.md

 # ratls-node

 Attested TLS connections for Node.js.
-Connect directly to Trusted Execution Environments (TEEs) with cryptographic proof of their integrity.
+Connect securely to Trusted Execution Environments (TEEs) with cryptographic proof of their integrity.

 ## Installation